lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

     mtcars[20:22,]

     # approach 2: use logic in the row dimension of reference
+    #             select cars with 4 cylinders and manual transmissions
     head(mtcars[mtcars$cyl == 4 & mtcars$am == 1,])
     head(mtcars[mtcars[,"cyl"] == 4,])

     # approach 3: use which() function
+    #             select cars with 4 cylinders
     theSubsetRows <- which(mtcars$cyl == 4)
     head(mtcars[theSubsetRows,])